DannyMeister/Install-TF2Maps/README.md

 * Sit back and wait for all the downloads!

-## Install maps by downloading script
+## Install Maps by Downloading Script

 While slightly more involved, if you want to rerun frequently, or wish to make use of advanced parameters, you can first download the PowerShell script and invoke it from a PowerShell command line.